Rachel Hopkins

-Rachel Louise Hopkins (born 30 March 1972) is a British politician who has served as Member of Parliament (MP) for Luton South since 2019.
-A member of the Labour Party, she has been a Shadow Minister for the Cabinet Office since 2021.
+Rachel Louise Hopkins (born 30 March 1972) is a British Labour politician who has served as Member of Parliament (MP) for Luton South and South Bedfordshire, formerly Luton South, since 2019.

 Hopkins was a Member of Luton Borough Council from 2011 to 2021, on which she served as Executive Member for Public Health.
+She served as Shadow Minister for the Cabinet Office from 2021 to 2023.

 Early life and career

-Hopkins was born in Luton and Dunstable University Hospital and raised in Biscot.
-She attended Denbigh High School and then Luton Sixth Form College before going on to study at the University of Leicester.
+Rachel Hopkins was born on 30 March 1972 in Luton and Dunstable University Hospital, Luton, and raised in Biscot.
+Her father, Kelvin, served as Labour MP for Luton North from 1997 to 2019.
+Her grandfather, Harold, was a physicist twice nominated for a Nobel Prize.
+She attended Denbigh High School and then Luton Sixth Form College, before going on to study at the University of Leicester.
 Her first full-time job was at TSB Bank.
 She later studied part-time for a master's degree from the University of Bedfordshire.

 Hopkins previously worked at the Electoral Commission and the Human Fertilisation and Embryology Authority.
 She has been a governor for Luton Sixth Form College since 2014.

-Hopkins served on Luton Borough Council from May 2011 until her resignation in March 2021, and was Executive Member for Public Health on the Council.
+Hopkins served on Luton Borough Council from May 2011 until her resignation in March 2021, and was Executive Member for Public Health on the council.